Sage/streamlinejs/README.md

 `streamline.js` generates vanilla Javascript code that may be run browser-side too.

-You can also transform the code in the browser.
+You can also transform the code in the browser with the `transform` API.
 See the `test/*.js` unit test files for examples.

 You can also use `streamline.js` with CoffeeScript.
 For example: